eccs-reengineering/280ZX-Turbo-ECCS/README.md

 ##### Hitachi HD46802P
 Motorola 6802 MCU clone by Hitachi.

-We can get a lot of data from the motorola datasheet, but I do not know if there were any changes by motorola.
+There is plenty of information available in the the motorola datasheet.

 There is an external clock crystal on the board.